 The bed backdrop

-In the Jarvis video, you may have noticed a cartoon cityscape behind the bed.
-That cartoon cityscape is actually a shower curtain stretched around a wooden frame.
-In my next building experiment, I built an entire 8 foot section of wall behind the bed on the floor, then lifted it into position and attached it to the ceiling.
+The cityscape is actually a shower curtain stretched around a wooden frame.
+I improved the first version of this bed backdrop by building an entire 8 foot section of wall behind the bed on the floor, then lifted it into position and attached it to the ceiling.

 There are lights attached to the bed section to illuminate the backdrop and make it feel like a more natural element of the room.

 I wanted to add one more wall to reduce the amount of sound that came down the stairs from the rest of the house.
 I started by building the frame and attaching panels of a different color.